keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 Keptn has created a resource called a `KeptnApp` to track your application.
 The name of which is based on the `part-of` label.

-It may take up to 30 seconds to create the `KeptnApp` so run the following command until you see the `keptnappdemo` CRD.
+It may take up to 30 seconds to create the `KeptnApp` so run the following command until you see the `keptnappdemo` CR.

 ```shell
 kubectl -n keptndemo get keptnapp